GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit07/unit07-01_projects.md

 title: "Projects"
 ---

-Apply your gained knowledge in your own project work.
+Apply your gained skills in your own work project.

 <!--more-->

-You now have all the tools available your own machine learning project work.
+You now have all the knowledge and tools available for your own machine learning work project.
-There are several posibilities on what your can work on:
+There are several posibilities to move on, e.g.:

-## Improving the predictions
+## Improve the predictions

 The random forest models and predictions of the mean vegetation height in Unit 6 were not that great.
 You could now focus on improving the model by using additional predictors, more training data or multi-temporal satellite imagery.

-## Comparison of model types
+## Compare model types

-You could compare random forest with other model types like support vector machines or a neural network.
+You could compare random forest models with other model types like support vector machines or a neural networks.

-## Different response variable
+## Use different response variables

 During the course we used the mean vegetation height as an example.
-Of course you can try to model a different Lidar derived index.
+Of course you can try to model a different LiDAR-derived index.